Japanese Play-by-Postcard RPGs: Net Games

 The next month, the player writes that he'll go to the sports fields to work on making his baseball robot more powerful and challenge the softball ace to a rematch.
 However, his plans are not referenced at all in his reaction - instead it's all about the softball team arguing with the football team about who gets to use the field.
 While in most of the book the main character has more luck in replies than any real player could hope for, this chapter reminds potential players that things don't always go their way.

 Month after month you'd send in your reply and wait for your reaction and the monthly magazine.
-At the end of the game there would often be a large meetup, and most years they published a commemorative book chronicling major game events.
-While some plot developments would be planned before the game began, many twists and running jokes started off as postcards sent in from random players.
+At the end of the game there would often be a large real-world meetup, and most years they published a commemorative book chronicling major game events.
+While some plot developments would be planned before the game began, many twists and running jokes started off as postcards sent in by ordinary players.

 The Golden Age of Play by Mail